OutpostUniverse/HFL/readme.txt

 This is incomplete software.
 If your computer crashes or you lose data because you used this, I cannot and will not be held responsible for any bad things that occur.
 Use at your own risk.

+## Usage

+This library is distributed as part of the [MissionSDK](https://github.com/OutpostUniverse/OP2MissionSDK).
+An Outpost 2 mission project can reference the MissionSDK project, which will bring in access to HFL.
+For a template mission project, see the [LevelTemplate](https://github.com/OutpostUniverse/LevelTemplate) project.
+The LevelTemplate project is already configured to use the MissionSDK, and hence also provides access to HFL.

 ## Requirements

 - A C++ compiler that can compile OP2 missions (duh)